Pathoschild/smapi-mod-dump/source/Cropbeasts/doc/CONFIGURING.md

 If you have installed Generic Mod Config Menu, you can access this mod's configuration by clicking the cogwheel button at the lower left corner of the Stardew Valley title screen and then choosing "Cropbeasts".

 If you have not installed GMCM, or if you need to make direct edits, you can configure this mod by editing its `config.json` file.
-That file will be generated in the mod's main folder (`Mods/Cropbeasts`) the first time you run it.
+That file will be create in the mod's main folder (`Mods/Cropbeasts`) the first time you run the game with the mod installed.

 ## Spawning

-### Spawn on Any Farm
+### Bypass Magi-Seal of Protection

 Whether to spawn cropbeasts on farms that don't otherwise have monsters, disregarding the Wilderness Farm type and the Dark Statue of Night Terrors.

 `"SpawnOnAnyFarm"`: `true`, `false` (default)

+### Daily Chance

+How likely it is for any cropbeasts to spawn on any given day.
+This chance does not guarantee spawns.

+`"DailyChance"`: number between `0.0` (0%) and `1.0` (100%); default is `1.0`

 ### Allow Simultaneous Cropbeasts